-One measure of cost efficiency is the management expense ratio, i.e. the relationship between total operating expenses and the average market value of the assets, which amounted to 0.10% (0.11).
+Costs in the insurance business amounted to SEK 44m (43).
+One measure of cost efficiency is the management expense ratio, i.e. the relationship between total operating expenses and the average market value of the assets, which amounted to 0.09% (0.10).

-Costs for 2011 were covered by a fixed charge of SEK 12 per insurance and by making a deduction from the insurance capital of 0.10%.
-In 2012 the deduction from the insurance capital will be reduced to 0.08%.
+Costs for 2012 were covered by a fixed charge of SEK 12 per insurance and by making a deduction from the insurance capital of 0.08%.
+Ahead of 2012 the deduction from the insurance capital was reduced from 0.10% to 0.08%.
 The fixed charge per insurance will remain unchanged.
-Taken overall this deduction should correspond to the costs of operations and the aim is to reduce this over time.
+Overall, this deduction should correspond to the costs of operations and the aim is to reduce this over time.